Romulo-Moraes/Romulo-Moraes/README.md

 <h2>R-matrix 💻</h2>
-This is a program for terminal written in Rust that simulate a matrix on screen, it is costumizable, characters and background color can be changed to another colors and operations speeds is costumizable too.
-This project already existed written in C programming language, however, was used by me to learn a bit more about Rust.
+This is a program for terminal written in Rust that simulate a matrix on screen, it is costumizable, characters and background color can be changed to another colors.
+There're costumizations for operations' speed, like the delay to create a new string of characters on screen or the delay of pull down a string of characters.
+This project already existed written in the C programming language, however, was used by me to learn a bit more about Rust.

 <h2>R-clock 🕐</h2>
-This is a program that show a digital clock in terminal screen, and it has some costumizations like change clock color and date color, allowing you to make the clock shorter too, by just not showing the seconds, useful to put in a small terminal window like a i3wm, etc...
+This is a program that show a digital clock in terminal screen, and it has some costumizations like change clock and date color, there's a feature of make the clock smaller, by just not showing the seconds, useful to put in a small terminal window like a i3wm, etc...

 <!--